CatalogueLegacies/antconc.github.io/CONTRIBUTING.md

 *This module was developed as part of the project [Legacies of Catalogue Descriptions and Curatorial Voice: Opportunities for Digital Scholarship](https://cataloguelegacies.github.io/).
-It builds on the work of [Software Carpentry][swc-site], [Data Carpentry][dc-site] and [Library Carpentry][lc-site].
+It builds on the work of [Software Carpentry][swc-site], [Data Carpentry][dc-site] and [Library Carpentry][https://librarycarpentry.org/].
 It use contribution guidelines adapated from these projects.
 This can be found below.*

 ----

 # Contributing

-[Software Carpentry][swc-site], [Data Carpentry][dc-site] and Library Carpentry][lc-site] are open source projects, and welcome contributions of all kinds:
+[Software Carpentry][swc-site], [Data Carpentry][dc-site] and Library Carpentry][https://librarycarpentry.org/] are open source projects, and welcome contributions of all kinds:

 - new lessons,
 - fixes to existing material,